EBX78/Extracting-the-video-links-of-a-playlist/README.md

 # utube_playlisy
-get all video url from playlist url
+get all video urls from playlist url